DUNE/data-mgmt-testing/metacat/sam2metacat.md

 > 12 files

 Note: the syntax for a parameter wildcard is `~` for match and then `*` for any string instead of `%`

-First log in (from a mac with service password

-metacat auth login -m password $USER
-Password:
-User:    schellma
-Expires: Thu Oct 13 16:27:29 2022

-for now make your own namespace

-metacat namespace create schellma

-hms                             u:schellma

-Try to make and then fill a dataset with all physics from protodune-sp

-metacat dataset create hms:test   # fails on mac, works on vm

-then I should be able to

-metacat query -i -N dune:all "files where core.file_type=detector and core.run_type='protodune-sp' and core.data_stream=physics" > physics_ids.txt

-then I should be able to add to hms:test via

-metacat file add -i @physics_ids.txt hms:test

-# try with namespace name
-metacat dataset add -n  protodune-sp:np04_raw_run005141_0028_dl11.root hms:test

-questions and issues

-if you ask for a non-existent parameter category - like code.data_tier instead of core.data_tier, you just get no files.

-I could not make a dataset

-what does monotonic mean?
-Is it a required parameter?

-runs syntax is not documented core.runs[any]=5141 works but not certain how to modify

-This gives syntax error metacat dataset add -i 10000101 hms:test Invalid arguments or options for for metacat dataset add

-Usage:
-metacat dataset add <parent dataset namespace>:<parent name> <child dataset namespace>:<child name> [<child dataset namespace>:<child name> ...]

-TODO:
-Ui method to make a dataset based on a query  - exits in

-Origin -
-Config
-Process
-Art

-origin.config
-Origin.process  could be a dictionary